astronomer/docs/astro/cli/get-started-cli.md

 ## Step 3: Develop locally with the CLI

-The `astro dev` command options include a number of other useful actions that you can use while developing locally.
+The `astro dev` command options include a number of other useful subcommands that you can use while developing locally.

 ### `astro dev restart`